redei-ma/Inception-of-Things/README.md

 - **GitOps with Argo CD**: declarative desired state stored in Git, automatic sync and self-heal
-- **Local GitLab** as an in-cluster Git server, populated on install by importing an upstream repository through the GitLab API
+- **Local GitLab** as an in-cluster Git server, populated on install by invoking `gitlab-rails runner` inside the toolbox pod to create the project and trigger the import from an upstream repository

 ## How to run each part